 Fact: The truth of the matter is that lemon laws may apply to all types of consumer products that include warranties.
 This means that cars, trucks, SUVs, motorcycles, computers, home appliances and a number of other products may all be covered under your state’s lemon laws, as well as under federal lemon law.

-It’s intention was to keep consumers from being hoodwinked by unscrupulous companies trying to renege their way out of warranties.
+It intended to keep consumers from being hoodwinked by unscrupulous companies trying to revoke their way out of warranties.

-This law says you need to give the contractor a reasonable number of tries to make a repair within a reasonable amount of time.
-Reasonable being a very ambiguous term.
-Probably a loophole or place for judge to decide if there is anything like a lemon law for air conditioning units.
+This law says you need to give the contractor a reasonable number of tries to make repairs within a reasonable amount of time.
+Reasonable is a very ambiguous term.
+It’s probably a loophole or place for the judge to decide if there is anything like a lemon law for air conditioning units.

-The lemon laws of the various individual states may be difficult to apply to residential heating and cooling products because installation issues become a scapegoat for manufacturers due to the lack of skill or mistakes made in the installation process.
+The lemon laws of the various individual states may be difficult to apply to residential heating and cooling products because installation issues become scapegoats for manufacturers due to a lack of skill or mistakes in the installation process.

-If an installer, either by neglect or by accident allows any dirt or particles into a refrigeration line before welding and evacuation then troubles such as stuck reversing valves or plugged TXV’s could haunt a system for a long time.
+If an installer, either by neglect or by accident, allows any dirt or particles into a refrigeration line before welding and evacuation, troubles such as stuck reversing valves or plugged TXVs could haunt a system for a long time.

-With a faulty installation it’s highly unlikely that a furnace lemon law would apply.
-To a consumer those types of equipment failures could easily be construed as defective equipment, when actually is not.
+With a faulty installation, it’s doubtful that a furnace lemon law would apply.
+To a consumer, those types of equipment failures could easily be construed as defective equipment when it is not.

-So the blame game could be in effect.
-If you keep really good records you may have a running chance at some recovery of expenses.
+So, the blame game could be in effect.
+If you keep really good records, you may have a running chance of recovering some expenses.

 Claiming your equipment to be qualified under a lemon law would require a great deal of diligence.
-Keep all receipts, document every service call and phone call made or received.
+Keep all receipts and document every service and phone call made or received.
 Just keep a journal of all events related to your problem.

 The most common items at the center of lemon law cases are cars, RVs, boats, and mobile homes.
 However, federal warranty law applies to almost any consumer product that comes with a warranty and costs more than $10.00.
 (Note: The law only applies to tangible goods, not services.)
 Thus, household items like electronics, appliances, HVAC units, and exercise equipment also qualify.